amsievert/dndnotes/mdFiles/Planes/Arborea/Seldoris.md

 Besides being a travel hub, Grandfather Oak is also the main settlement for Esylra and her Wood Elves.
 They live in small cottages built in the canopies, while Esylra has a bigger house built near the top canopy.
 #### Aubade Palace
 Above the Misty Lake, perched atop a large cloud bank is a glittering palace.
+This is the realm of the Eladrin, led by the Seldori Eladrin Siedus.